 Caffeine has a number of effects on the human body…

-How caffeine effects the Digestive and Excretory systems
+How caffeine affects the Digestive and Excretory systems

 If you have stomach problems such as acid reflux or ulcers it’s probably best to give caffeine a miss.
 One of the notable effects of caffeine is an increase in the amount of stomach acid which could lead to heartburn.
 One of the common misconceptions is that caffeine will cause dehydration.
 Whilst caffeine is a diuretic, the amount of water in a cup of tea or coffee negates the water loss, but other forms of caffeine can cause dehydration.

-How caffeine effects the skeletal and muscular systems
+How caffeine affects the skeletal and muscular systems

 Caffeine interferes with the absorption and metabolism of calcium especially in large amounts, so if you are worried about brittle bones time to lower your intake.

-How caffeine effects the circulatory and respiratory systems
+How caffeine affects the circulatory and respiratory systems

 How much caffeine should you consume?